 When these four simple Agile delivery metrics are viewed together, you get a balanced view of how your organisation is doing at building software and you can use them to underpin a powerful continuous improvement process at team level.

-Using the Top 4 Agile delivery metrics to increase Velocity by 75% and Deployment Frequency by 15%
+Using these metrics to increase Velocity and Deployment Frequency

 This metrics-led approach to continuously improving Agile delivery effectiveness can be highly effective.